nilforooshan/nilforooshan.github.io/resume.md

 Publications
 ============

+* **Nilforooshan, M.A.** 2022.
+Technical note: Extension of the reduced animal model to single-step methods. *J. Anim.
+Sci.* In Press.
 * **Nilforooshan, M.A.** 2022. pedSimulate &ndash; An R package for simulating pedigree, genetic merit, phenotype, and genotype data. *R. Bras.
 Zootec.* In Press.
 * **Nilforooshan, M.A.** 2022.
 Compensating for the increase in the sum of eigenvalues and monitoring the bending performance for conditioning covariance matrices in multi-trait livestock evaluations. *animal - Open Space* 1(1): 100005. <a href="https://doi.org/10.1016/j.anopes.2022.100005" target="_blank">doi:10.1016/j.anopes.2022.100005</a>
 * **Nilforooshan, M.A.** 2022.
 A new computational approach to Henderson's method of computing the inverse of a numerator relationship matrix. *Livest.
 Sci.* 257: 104848. <a href="https://doi.org/10.1016/j.livsci.2022.104848" target="_blank">doi:10.1016/j.livsci.2022.104848</a>